evo-biomech/scAnt/README.md

 self.stepperZ_ID = "ZZZZZZZZ"
 ```

 **Image Processing**

 A number of open source tools are used for processing the RAW images captured by the scanner.
-For a detailed explanation of each access to their source code, refer to the official [hugin](http://hugin.sourceforge.net/docs/) and [exiftool](https://exiftool.org/) documentation.
-For windows, we provide a set of precombpiled executable files of the required applications in **/external**.
+For a detailed explanation of each access to their source code, refer to the official [hugin](http://hugin.sourceforge.net/docs/) and [exiftool](https://exiftool.org/), as well as PetteriAimonen's [focus-stack](https://github.com/PetteriAimonen/focus-stack) documentation.
+For Windows, we provide a set of precombiled executable files of the required applications in **/external**.

 ***